Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological

 \subsubsection{Formation of the Dataset}

 The comprehensive dataset of this work has been constructed by combining various open-source image datasets utilized in related mosquito classification articles, e.g., image dataset of Aedes and Culex mosquito species~\cite{m05g-mq78-20}, mosquito-on-human-skin~\cite{ong2022data}, dataset of vector mosquito images~\cite{pise2022dataset} and malaria vector mosquito images~\cite{couret2020data}.
 The proposed dataset contains images of ten species of mosquitoes: two species of Aedes, seven of Anopheles and one Culex type.
-The dataset contains a total of 219 images of Aedes aegypti, 500 images of Aedes albopictus, 64 images of Anopheles albimanus, 193 images of Anopheles arabiensis, 36 images of Anopheles atroparvus, 74 images of Anopheles coluzzi, 57 images of Anopheles farauti, 97 images of Anopheles freeborni, nine images of Anopheles stephensi, and 500 images of Culex quinquefasciatus.
 The images of the two classes, Aedes albopictus and Culex quinquefasciatus, contain both whole and smashed/crushed mosquitoes, which can be described as partial mosquitoes, resulting in only parts of the insect being visible or intact.
 Table~\ref{dataset_split_table} represents the exact numbers of images for various mosquito classes.
 A sample image of each class is shown in Figure~\ref{fig:dataset}.
 Aedes is represented as Ae, Anopheles as An, and Culex as Cx in the caption of the figure.